duxsco/gentoo-installation/README.md

 ### ESP Grub configuration

-In the following, a minimal Grub config for each EFI system partition is created.
+In the following, a minimal Grub config for each ESP is created.
 Take care of the line marked with `TODO`.

 ```bash
 ls -1d /efi* | while read -r I; do